topquark22/Thermo55/README.md

 ### Transmitter module

 Connect pin D6 to GND.

+If using an LCD display, connect D5 to a normally-open pushbutton switch.

 Connecting the Adafruit thermocouple amplifier breakout board:
 - Connect +5V to Vin